-to be used if INTENS is active (page 150).
+to be used if INTENS is active (page 189).
 Reads the anisotropic dielectric tensor for the calculation of the LO/TO splitting.
+In some low-symmetry systems the polarization of LO modes is not determined by symmetry.
+In this case, LO frequencies are computed only if symmetry analysis of the vibrational modes is inactive (see keyword NOKSYMDISP).
 If INTRAMAN is active, the keyword CHI2TENS should also be declared.

-• \ TENS(1:9)
+\bullet TENS(1:9)